-Not every Hollywood star drops out of school, buys a bus ticket, and heads to L.A with nothing more than a duffle bag full of clothes and a heart full of ambition.
+Not every Hollywood star drops out of school, buys a bus ticket, and heads to L.A. with nothing more than a duffle bag full of clothes and a heart full of ambition.
 Some of them decide to stay in school and receive some pretty impressive credentials.
-Before playing doctors and scientists on screen, some of them chose to method act by becoming legitimate doctors and scientists.
+Before playing doctors and scientists on screen, some of them were legitimate doctors and scientists.
 Here’s a list of actors who were seen walking down Ivy League hallways before being seen on the red carpet.

 10. James Franco

 James Franco originally enrolled at UCLA 76 in 1999 and then dropped out to focus more on acting.
 However, like many people who drop out of school, James regretted the decision and re-enrolled at UCLA 76 in 2006 at age 26.
 James wanted to push himself so he crammed as many courses as he could into every semester.
 His course load ranged from 20-62 credit hours a semester.
 To put that into perspective, anyone who wants to have more than 19 credit hours at UCLA needs special permission.
 James somehow managed to pull it off, keeping a grade point average of 3.5 all while working on the set of the movie Milk.
 Whenever he had to fly to San Francisco to work on the movie he would ask classmates to record his professors’ lectures and then listen to them at night in his trailer.
 He ended up graduating from UCLA with a bachelor’s in English in two years and wrote a novel as his thesis.